csound-plugins/csound-plugins/docs/index.md

 * [refvalid](opcodes/refvalid.md): Queries if a reference is valid
 * [schmitt](opcodes/schmitt.md): A schmitt trigger (a comparator with hysteresis).
 * [setslice](opcodes/setslice.md): Set a slice of an array to a given value
+* [sflistprograms](opcodes/sflistprograms.md): List the available programs in a soundfont without loading the samples
 * [sigmdrive](opcodes/sigmdrive.md): Analog "soft clipping" distortion by applying non-linear transfer functions.
 * [standardchaos](opcodes/standardchaos.md): Standard map chaotic generator
 * [throwerror](opcodes/throwerror.md): Throws an error message at performance or init